 Only RKE transmitters programmed to the vehicle will work.
 If a transmitter is lost or stolen, a replacement can be purchased and programmed through your dealer.
 The vehicle can be reprogrammed so that lost or stolen transmitters no longer work.
-Any remaining transmitters will need to be reprogrammed.
 Each vehicle can have up to eight transmitters matched to it.

-Programming with a Recognized Transmitter (Key Vehicles Only)
+Programming with a Recognized Transmitter